What are virtual teams?

 Recommendations for work efficiencies

-Leaders of virtual teams and HR departments should provide employees with recommendations on their remote work setup.
+Some organisations offer optional guidance on remote work setups to support comfort and productivity, though practices vary by business.
 This includes the desk and the chair they use as well as any other equipment they need to be efficient in the long term.
 This approach links back to employee wellbeing, which is critical for employee retention.
 Other elements of the remote work setup should also be discussed, giving leaders the opportunity to encourage a positive work environment with for example a quiet workspace or good internet connection.
 These will increase the virtual worker’s productivity.

 Building successful virtual teams